ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-    - 'diff-set': this field MUST include an empty CBOR array.
+    - 'diff_set': this field MUST include an empty CBOR array.

     - 'cursor': this field MUST include the CBOR simple value "null" (0xf6).